 Mandatory Travel Insurance:

-International airfare; economy flight between Oslo and Longyearbyen; visa, passport and vaccination charges and airport departure taxes; hotels and meals not included in ship cruise itinerary; optional excursions not included in the ship cruise itinerary; laundry, postage, personal clothing, medical expenses, personal travel insurance and items of a personal nature such as bar charges and phone calls; emergency evacuation charges; sea kayaking supplement; diving supplement; fuel surcharge may apply.
+All flights and airfare; visa, passport and vaccination charges; airport arrival and departure taxes; transfers not included in itinerary; hotels and meals not included in ship cruise itinerary; optional excursions not included in the ship cruise itinerary; laundry, postage, personal clothing, medical expenses, personal travel insurance and items of a personal nature such as gratuities, bar charges and phone calls; emergency evacuation charges; sea kayaking supplement; fuel surcharge may apply.